Orthodontics

 • You have missing teeth.

-• You have a jawbone with extra growth.
+• You have enough jawbone density.

 • You are not suffering from any health condition which could impact bone healing.